pumar/nli_pt/README.md

 idf = ln(N/n_t)

-The tokenization and schematization was done using [this](https://github.com/pumar/nli_pt/blob/master/char_tokens.py) module written with efficiency in mind when dealing with character tokens.
+The tokenization and schematization was done using [this](https://github.com/pumar/nli_pt/blob/master/char_tokens.py) module that I wrote with efficiency in mind when dealing with character tokens.

 ### Results